Yuv1810/recipe-app/Readme.md

 3. **Responsive Design**: The app is designed to be responsive, ensuring a seamless experience across various devices, including desktops, tablets, and smartphones.

-## Installation

-Follow these steps to set up the Recipe App:

-1. **Clone the Repository**: Clone this repository to your local machine.